IgorTheLight/DoW-Mod-Manager/README.md

 ## MOD MANAGER USAGE:

-1. Once everything is in place launch the "DoW Mod Manager v2.4.2.0.exe" by double-clicking on it (You may want to create a shortcut of the Mod Manager on your Desktop for convenience and faster access)
+1. Once everything is in place launch the "DoW Mod Manager vX.X.X.X.exe" by double-clicking on it (You may want to create a shortcut of the Mod Manager on your Desktop for convenience and faster access)

 2. Select a Mod from the left listing and it will show if all necessary dependency Mods are installed and if that is given, lets you directly launch the desired Mod